canonical/kafka-k8s-operator/docs/explanation/cryptography.md

 When using SCRAM, usernames and passwords are stored in Apache ZooKeeper to be used by the Apache Kafka processes, in peer-relation data to be used by the Apache Kafka charm and in external relation to be shared with client applications.
-Starting from revision 168 of Charmed Apache Kafka, Juju secrets are used for storing the credentials instead of plain text.
+Juju secrets are used for storing the credentials.

-When using mTLS, client certificates are loaded into a `tls-certificates` operator and provided to the Charmed Apache Kafka via the plain-text unencrypted relation.
+When using mTLS, client certificates are loaded into a `tls-certificates` operator and provided to the Charmed Apache Kafka K8s via the plain-text unencrypted relation.
 Certificates are stored in the password-protected Truststore file.